lion-x-official/Specter/README.md

 - **Entity Position Display**: Shows real-time positions of all entities (requires being on a map).
 - **Trigger Bot Foundation**: Initial framework for a trigger bot (in development).
 - **Player Health Display**: Displays the player’s health in-game (requires being on a map).
-- **Enhanced Logging**: Colored console logs for clear debugging and operation tracking.
+- **Enhanced Logging**: Colored console logs with improved mode switching for clear debugging.
 - **ProcessHelper**: Robust system for efficient memory operations.
 - **Console Title**: Custom console title for easy identification.
 - **Global Variables & Math Utilities**: Added for streamlined development and calculations.